Feral pigeons - management and control

 Lethal control techniques

-Lethal control techniques can be used to reduce pigeon numbers; however, this is usually only a short term solution as removed pigeons are quickly replaced by juvenile birds and the flock can become larger than the initial size.
-With any lethal control method, animal welfare issues need to be considered and addressed, for example, removing adult pigeons can leave juvenile flightless birds in nests to die of starvation.
+Lethal control techniques can be used to reduce pigeon numbers.
+However, this is usually only a short term solution as removed pigeons are quickly replaced by juvenile birds and the flock can become larger than the initial size.
+With any lethal control method, animal welfare issues need to be considered and addressed.

 When dealing with pigeons and/or pigeon droppings it is important to ensure that you are properly protected.